demisto/content/Packs/Cybersixgill-ActionableAlerts/Integrations/CybersixgillActionableAlerts/README.md

 4. Click **Test** to validate the URLs, token, and connection.
 ## Fetch incidents
-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+You can execute these commands from the XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ## output